William Benitz Page last modified:

 We know that William first arrived in the U.S. at the port of New York as a passenger on a ship from Le Havre on December 2, 1833.
 However, this fact does not disprove the manner of his arrival in Texas.

-After leaving the coast, William likely made his way to join the German settlers at Bastrop or Houston.
+After leaving the coast, William likely made his way to join the German settlers at Bastrop (south of Austin) or Houston.
 It seems reasonable to assume he lived for several months amongst the Anglo community of Texas, long enough to assimilate their attitudes; attitudes that led him to enlist in the Texian army.

 William reappears on record when he enlisted in the army of the Republic of Texas, on October 1, 1836.